neoxia/laravel4-angularjs-security/readme.md

-## Laravel4 & AngularJS secured authentication
+## laravel 4 & AngularJS E2E secured SPA

 the link to the article will be available when it will be posted on blog.neoxia.com